Enalean/tuleap-documentation-en/languages/en/user-guide/code-versioning/gitlab.rst

 To be able to register a GitLab repository in your project, please ensure that:

 * both Git and GitLab plugins are installed and activated.
-    * you have admin privileges in the Git service of your project.
+* you have administrator privileges in the Git service of your Tuleap project.
-    * you have a GitLab access token authorized to be used to query the GitLab API (see :ref:`gitlab-access-token`)
+* you have a GitLab access token that authorizes querying the GitLab API (see :ref:`gitlab-access-token`).

 .. _gitlab-access-token:

 GitLab access Token
 ```````````````````

-You can use a personal or project access token.
+You can use a personal, a group or a project access token.
 The token will be used to manage integration of GitLab repository in Tuleap,
 and to write comments automatically on GitLab commit or merge requests.

+With a group access token, you can only integrate the GitLab repositories of the corresponding group.
 With a project access token, you can only integrate the GitLab repository which provides the project access token.
-With a personal access token, you can integrate all repositories which you maintain.
+With a personal access token, you can integrate all repositories that you maintain.
 Don't forget that comments will be added automatically on GitLab commits and merge requests.
 These comments will be
 written with the access token, so if you provide a personal access token, the user providing this token will be displayed
 next to comments.

 .. note::

-    If you use a personal access token, you need to be identified by GitLab as the maintainer of the repository that you want integrate.
+    If you use a personal access token, you need to be identified by GitLab as the maintainer of the repository that you want to integrate.

 .. figure:: ../../images/screenshots/gitlab/gitlab-api-scope.png
    :align: center